anurag2506/Filtering-Methods/README.md

-Research Paper Recommendation Model:
+<b>Research Paper Recommendation Model:</b>

-The ¬¬¬¬¬model gives a list of recommendations when provided with a particular Research Paper Title.
+The model gives a list of recommendations when provided with a particular Research Paper Title.
 These recommendations are based on different factors like:
 1. Number of Citations
 2. The conference of the paper
 3. Year of publishing